 The development of World Class Manufacturing

 The Chrysler Group joined the WCM when Fiat acquired majority shares in 2009 (as a consequence of the financial crisis driving Chrysler to bankruptcy).
 Today, Chrysler is known as the Comeback Kid.
-The incredible transformation is partly credited the WCM as a change programme.
-A stronghold of choosing WCM as an “off-the-shelf XPS” is that companies that join, get the benefit of a world class benchmark from the other participating companies.
+The incredible transformation is partly credited to the WCM as a change program.
+A stronghold of choosing WCM as an “off-the-shelf XPS” is that companies that join get the benefit of a world-class benchmark from the other participating companies.
 Today, 166 manufacturing plants in 16 countries are active partners in the worldwide WCM Association.
 30 of these are Chrysler plants, whereas 45 belong to Fiat.

 The content of World Class Manufacturing